reframejs/reframe/docs/usage-manual.md

 </html>
 ~~~

-Alternatively, we can fetch data in a statefull component.
+Alternatively, we can fetch data in a stateful component.

 ~~~js
 // /examples/basics/pages/got/GameOfThronesPage2.config.js